PaperStoryTTRPG/homebrew/species/big_meaty_book_of_races.md

 > {: .float-right-desktop }
 > From *Super Paper Mario*{: .italic }
 >
 > Squirpians are a near-extinct race of aliens once trusted with guarding a pure heart.
-In times since then, they’ve roamed the galaxy with their purpose complete, seeking new meanings for their existence.
+In times since then, they've roamed the galaxy with their purpose complete, seeking new meanings for their existence.
 >
 > ***+1 Heart**{: .heart-color }, **+1 Spirit**{: .spirit-color }*{: .text-gamma .header-font }
 > *1 Power, 0 Defense*{: .text-gamma .header-font }